sebromero/micropython-radio-control/README.md

-# 📦 MicroPython RC Switch Package
+# 📦 MicroPython Radio Control Package

 This package contains an API to send signals over 433/315 MHz based transmitters.
 It is based on the [Arduino library](https://github.com/sui77/rc-switch) from Suat Özgür.